What is AR?

 A Look at Wildlife

-The first scene in wildlife art by Animat Habitat™ is an interactive journey with an elephant across a sea of sand, with the goal of creating a connection with our natural world through a gizmo of our mediacentric culture.
+The first scene in wildlife art by Animat Habitat™ is an interactive journey with an elephant, with the goal of creating a connection with our natural world through a gizmo of our mediacentric culture.
 With our developer Mai El-Awini and her expertise in AR technology, the White Elephant comic book and companion app may be a more immersive experience than was traditionally possible in print or in animation alone.
 More on Animat Habitat™ bringing comic book illustrations to life on our project page, here.